-How To Help My 15-Year-Old Daughter Who Is Afraid Of Throwing Up?
+How Can I Help My 15-Year-Old Daughter Who Is Afraid Of Throwing Up?

 I am writing for my daughter, who is 15.
 She has a phobia of throwing up.
 I've been working with several therapists, but I really want to nip it.
 We are constantly reassuring her that it will be ok if she does throw up, but she lives with the fear every day.
 Your web site was highly recommended.
 I'll await your response.

 We have a section on "Overcoming A Fear Of Vomiting" in the Recovery Support area of our website that you might find helpful.
-You might want to read it with your daughter and talk about using that information to help her overcome her fear.
+You could read it with your daughter and talk about using that information to help her overcome her fear.
 You can find that section in Chapter 6.

 Moreover, some children respond to a therapist's help more readily than the help coming from a parent.
 Having your daughter work with a therapist can also prevent unnecessary parent/child relationship strain if the child feels like she is failing her parent by having difficulty overcoming this fear.

 Having your daughter work with a therapist can also help her contain for herself rather than feeling like she has to rely on you to help her feel better.
-(Containing for our children robs them of the opportunity to learn this important skill for themselves, which often creates issues with anxiety.)
+Containing for our children robs them of the opportunity to learn this important skill, which often creates issues with anxiety.

 There are many benefits to having your daughter work with a therapist directly, especially since your daughter is showing signs of issues with anxiety.
-Dealing with those issues now can free her from problematic anxiety, which can benefit her for the rest of her life.
+Dealing with those issues now can free her from problematic anxiety.

 As you might already know, the sooner we deal with our anxiety issues, the better off we are.
 Successfully addressing problematic anxiety in early adolescence is the best time to address anxiety issues, since the longer we struggle with anxiety, the more complicated it often becomes.